ctm/yld/src/running/past/2022/tucson_marathon.md

 Margaret earned an Army ROTC scholarship and is a freshman at the University of New Mexico (where I went to grad school).
-My other daughter is a senior in high school with an application pending to attend West Point.
+My other daughter is a senior in high school with an application pending to attend West Point[^5].
 So, all three of us were rooting for Army and I was texting my daughters during the exciting game.
 I may not have beaten the old people, but Army beat Navy.
 It was a very good day.